artturipa/myblog/developing_components_1/blog.md

 ![pic](https://source.unsplash.com/f77Bh3inUpE/800x500)

-Until this point,, I have had only limited experiences about developing custom components.
-As I have started to receive more specific UX -needs from customers, I should definitely step up my skills with this technology.
+Until this point, I have had only limited experiences on developing custom components with new Now Experience UI.
+However, lately I have started to receive more specific UX -demands from customers, and hence it is time to step up my skillset.

-Here I will document my learning process and various challenges I will surely encounter.
+Here I will try to document my learning process and various challenges, I will surely encounter.

 ## First challenge, a resource view -component

-I decided to start the learning process by building an initial version of a component requested by a customer.
+I decided to start the learning process by building an initial version of a resource view -component, which was requested by a customer.
 The component should display a gantt -like chart about resource availability over time (Before you ask, Schedule pages will not do).

 ### Step 1, component scaffolding and initial development

 After one hour of trying, I was able to succeed with the scaffolding.
 I had to do the component setup with **--offline** parameter, because CLI provided by ServiceNow could not validate version of the instance.
 Apparently that is a common thing.

-As a side comment, it is somewhat confusing that the initial version of the component renders a blank page without a boilerplate.
+It is somewhat confusing that the initial version of the component renders a blank page without a boilerplate.
 ServiceNow could help developers by providing some initial structure, and I am sure they will do it at some point.

 ### Step 2, trying to deploy a Hello World -component to the instance

 Developing the component succeeded.
 Deploying it was as painful as I remembered from previous experiences.

-After following steps I succeeded in the first development:
+After following steps I succeeded with the deployment:

 1. Reverting the version of dev-instance back to Quebec from Rome's early availability
 2. Reinstalling Node (twice)
 3. Reinstalling Python
 4. Using older (Quebec) version of now-cli instead of newer snc

-Perhaps the crucial thing was using the earlier **now-cli** instead of newer **snc**.
-Besides fixing the deployment issue, it seemed to correct the error about instance version validation.
+Perhaps the crucial thing was using the earlier **now-cli** instead of the newer **snc**.
+It did not only fix the deployment issue, but it also seemed to correct the error about instance version validation.

 I learned that after the scaffolding and installation (**npm install**), an initialization was required (*npm init*).
 Otherwise, the component would not develop.

-To my delight, I noticed that the component deployed to the instance can be updated directly from the CLI.
+To my delight, I noticed that deployed components that are used in workspaces can be updated directly from the CLI.
 However, further deployments are not possible without using the **--force** parameter.

 ### Step 3, trying to build something more useful besides Hello World